Excel VBA Offset Column (5 Suitable Cases)

 ActiveCell.Offset is a method in VBA that is used to refer to a cell that is a specified number of rows and/or columns away from the currently active cell.
 The ActiveCell object represents the currently active cell in the active worksheet.
 By using the Offset method with the ActiveCell object, we can easily refer to cells that are nearby without specifying their row and column numbers explicitly.

-In order to move right to the current cell, we will define the row offset as zero and give the column offset value as required.
-The following is a code that moves the current selection to the right in VBA.
+To move right from the current cell, we will define the row offset as zero and provide the column offset value.

 Sub offset_active()